Senior Research Analyst

 Reported here are the results of a first-of-its-kind survey that asked cottage food producers a series of questions about who they are, what their businesses mean to them, and how they view their state’s cottage food laws.
 Key findings include:

 These findings suggest that cottage food businesses provide their owners with independence, as well as supplemental income.
-They also indicate that some restrictions on cottage foods may be stifling entrepreneurship.
+They also indicate that some restrictions on cottage foods may be stifling entrepreneurship, specifically in rural communities.

 Nearly every state allows cottage food businesses to operate by exempting certain homemade food operations from state laws that regulate commercial food establishments more generally.
 However, laws governing the cottage food industry vary widely.
 Cottage food regulations include, but are not limited to, caps on the dollar amount of cottage foods that may be sold, restrictions on the types of cottage foods that may be sold, restrictions on where cottage foods may be sold, and restrictions on who may sell cottage foods or on what ingredients producers may use to make them.